Learning Refined Document Representations for Dense Retrieval via Deliberate Thinking: Evaluation Results

-\textbf{Contributions of CoD Steps to Document Representations.} Figure~\ref{fig:embed_similarity} illustrates the similarity relationship between embeddings at intermediate thinking steps of CoD and the final document representation generated at the last thinking step.
+Figure~\ref{fig:embed_similarity} illustrates the similarity relationship between embeddings at intermediate thinking steps of CoD and the final document representation generated at the last thinking step.
 This helps us explore the contributions of different thinking steps to the final document representations.

 In general, both \method{} w/o SD and \method{} models exhibit a trend of gradually increasing similarity to the final embedding as the thinking steps progress.
 As shown in Figure~\ref{fig:sim_emb7_wosdd}, the \method{} w/o SD model tends to produce similar similarity scores with the final step, showing that relying solely on CoD may degrade the performance of \method{}.
 It may lie in that all CoD generated embeddings are supervised with the same training loss and optimized to match the same query, making them become homogeneous.
 In contrast, \method{} (Figure~\ref{fig:sim_emb7}) shows a more significant increase in similarity, indicating that these thinking steps contribute more variably to the final document representation.
 Notably, the information generated at each CoD step is gradually compressed into the last embedding, which further demonstrates the effectiveness of \method{} in leveraging the thinking capacity of LLMs to generate more effective document representations for retrieval.